ngkangting/CSS-Grid/README.md

 - **Grid Cell**
 ```
 The space between two adjacent row and two adjacent column Grid lines.
-To sum up, it is a single unit of the Grid.
+To sum up, it's a single unit of the Grid.
 ```

 - **Grid Track**